tjvantoll/articles/hackster/kid-tracker/article.md

 ### Notecard

 The [Notecard](https://blues.io/products/notecard/) is a small system-on-module that can add connectivity to just about any IoT project.
-Blues makes both cellular and and Wi-Fi Notecards, but for GPS tracking you’ll basically always want to use a cellular Notecard.
+Blues makes both cellular and Wi-Fi Notecards, but for GPS tracking you’ll want to use a cellular Notecard.

 ![](notecard-on-desk.jpg)